Links to Local Resources

 Links to Liturgical and Prayer Resources.

 An online arrangement of Morning and Evening Prayer, and more, for Anglicans in the Western Hemisphere, using the Book of Common Prayer of The Episcopal Church.

 The online Daily Office based on the Book of Common Prayer of The Episcopal Church, and additional resources.
-Includes downloadable apps for use on Android, iPhone/iPad, and Kindle devices.
+Includes downloadable apps for use on mobile devices.

 Design your own individualized offices using this site, including Morning Prayer, Noon Prayer, Evening Prayer, and Compline.
 Styles range from Bare-Bones Prayer Book to High Church Prayer Book.

 The Episcopal Church has authorized the use of numerous translations of the Bible; click on the link to retrieve a list of them.
 We use the New Revised Standard Version for worship on Sunday.

 Click on the link to download a PDF version of the Prayer Book.